-The responsibility for carrying out COSHH assessments will rest with the Head teacher or the Chairman of the Governing Body depending on the substance concerned.
+The responsibility for carrying out COSHH assessments will rest with the Academic Lead or the Chairman of the Governing Body depending on the substance concerned.

 COSHH covers chemicals, products containing chemicals, fumes, dusts, vapours, mists and gases, and biological agents (germs).
 If the packaging has any of the hazard symbols then it is classed as a hazardous substance.